Env-Data-Sci-FA25/.github/profile/README.md

 #### Set up Instructions

-- From the online book [Happy Git and GitHub for the useR](https://happygitwithr.com/github-acct.html), complete **all** of Lessons 4 - 12 (skipping lesson 10, use HTTPS tokens and not SSH), and lessons 13 and/or 14 for troubleshooting if you have any issues.
+- From the online book [Happy Git and GitHub for the useR](https://happygitwithr.com/github-acct.html), complete **all** of Lessons 4 - 12 (skipping lesson 8 and 10, use HTTPS tokens and not SSH), and lessons 13 and/or 14 for troubleshooting if you have any issues.
 This book is a phenomenal resource for learning git, GitHub, and RStudio integration.
+Another one to bookmark!

+##### Set up Tips:
+- When you execute `usethis::create_github_token()` in R to create your PAT and the browser window pops up, give the token a name (maybe the date you created it) and keep all default settings EXCEPT **change the Expiration date to "No Expiration"**.
+Then when you click "Generate Token", keep that token somewhere you can find it later, as you won't be able to view it again through GitHub.
+That token is then what you paste in R after running `gitcreds::gitcreds_set()`
+- If GitHub is bothering you to set up 2-factor Authentication (recommended), you can do so here: https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.
+Follow the instructions for "using a TOTP app", and you can use DUO like we use to log into our CSU accounts.

 ### Suggested